Dream Content Analysis Explained

 Dream content analysis is completely different from dream symbol analysis.
 Dream content researchers do not concern themselves with symbols and metaphors in dreams.
 They prefer to dissect dreams for statistics.
 To get data, they count the occurrence of characters (male, female, child, family member, friend, known, unknown), settings (indoor, outdoor, familiar, unfamiliar), plots (fortune, misfortune, success, failure), social interactions (friendly, aggressive), activities (walking, talking, seeing, thinking), objects (clothing, money, nature, food, household, architectural, etc.), emotions (anger, apprehension, happiness, sadness, confusion), and other categories.

 These categories are from the Hall/Van de Castle System of Quantitative Dream Content Analysis, and were established by dream researchers Dr. Calvin S. Hall and Dr. Robert Van de Castle in the 1960s.
-This was the standard established in the mid-twentieth century.
-The system gives element a code, for example Father (F) Mother (M) Parents (X) Brother (B) Sister (T) Husband (H) Wife (W) Son (A) Daughter (D) Child (C) (infant or Baby (I) Family member (Y).
+Their system assigns each dream element a code.
+For example Father (F) Mother (M) Parents (X) Brother (B) Sister (T) Husband (H) Wife (W) Son (A) Daughter (D) Child (C) infant or Baby (I) Family member (Y), and so on.
+Here's a page that lists all the codes and explains HvDC in detail: hvdc.html.

-Content analysis is based on statistics drawn from large samples of one hundred or more dreams.
-After coding a dream sample and establishing statistics, researchers compare the data to the statistical norms for adults, for women, men, and various other populations.
+Content analysis research has established norms for various populations - adults, teenagers, women, men, all people, and so on.
+Statistics require a sample of one hundred or more dreams.
+After coding a dream sample and establishing statistics, researchers compare the data to the statistical norms for other other populations.

-Dream content analysis seeks to establish whether there is continuity between dreams and waking life.
-Researchers have found dreams do not necessarily track our activities in waking life, but rather our concerns.
-Dr. William Domhoff, a leading researcher in this field, said dreams are dramatizations of our waking lives.
+Dream content analysis attempts to prove whether continuity exists between dreams and waking life.
+Researchers have found dreams do not necessarily track our activities in waking life, but rather they track our concerns.
+Dr. G. William Domhoff, a leading researcher in this field, said dreams are dramatizations of our waking lives.
 He likens them to a play or soap opera version of daily life.
 Dreams emphasize how we feel about ourselves, the nature of our interactions, and our relationships.
 Calvin S. Hall said the images of a dream are the embodiment of thoughts.